 Legislation on EIA and IPPC, like any other sectoral environmental legislation, is complemented by general provisions on public participation in administrative decisions (Law 241/90) that focus on aspects not specifically regulated by sectoral legislation.
 According to this law, persons likely to be directly affected by the decision as well as anybody having a public or a private interest in a future decision by a public authority, including associations representing common interests, can participate in the decision/making where such interests are likely to be affected.
 More specifically, the concerned public, so defined, is entitled to receive the relevant information, to have access to all documents and to give comments which have to be taken into consideration.

-For judicial remedies on the right to access and participation, see the answer to art.9.
+For judicial remedies in case of denial to access to information and participation in these procedures, see answer to art.9.